Skip to main content

 Undergraduate Research Program

-Launching Fall 2025, the new I-GROUP Internship will offer year-long, paid research opportunities for NC State undergraduates with an interest in geospatial analytics.
+The I-GROUP Internship is a year-long, paid, cohort-based research experience for NC State undergraduates with an interest in geospatial analytics.

 Interdisciplinary Geospatial Research Opportunities Undergraduate Program